ubuntu/ubuntu-desktop-documentation/docs/how-to/index.md

 # How-to guides

-These guides will walk you through the processes involving setting up, maintaining, and contributing to the starter pack.
+These guides accompany you through the complete Ubuntu Desktop operations lifecycle.

 :::{toctree}
 :maxdepth: 1